mosaic-jasondebolt/phoenix/Phoenix/README.md

 #### buildspec.yml

 #### buildspec-unit-test.yml
+This is a placeholder file for running unit tests against source code.
+If your tests are large, consider splitting your tests across muiltiple unit testing CodeBuild jobs running in parallel.

 #### buildspec-lint.yml
+This is a placeholder file for running lint or static analysis against source code to check for code quality.

 ### Environment Specific CodeBuild jobs
 These CodeBuild jobs run in a specific deployment stage (testing, ec2, prod) of a CodePipeline.
 These CodeBuild jobs often require infrastructure like RDS databases to be up before the job starts.
 For example, "buildspec-rds-migration.yml" runs a database migration for a specific database deployed in a given environment.
 If any of these jobs